Inncee81/CalcPlus/README.md

   64 bit OS: 2<sup>64</sup>-1 digits <i><b>long</b></i>, or 10<sup>2<sup>64</sup></sup>-1.

-  32 bit OS: 2<sup>32</sup>-1 digits <i><b>long</b></i>, or 10<sup>2<sup>64</sup></sup>-1.
+  32 bit OS: 2<sup>32</sup>-1 digits <i><b>long</b></i>, or 10<sup>2<sup>32</sup></sup>-1.

 Please note that the JavaScript version of this Library is extremely RAM efficient.
-Only about 100 megabytes of free RAM is required for heavy tasks.
+Only about 100 megabytes of free RAM is required for the heaviest of tasks (measured by doing 10<sup>2<sup>64</sup></sup> and leaving it for 2 days).
 The speed of your RAM may also limit the speed of the program, but the biggest bottleneck (for speed) is most often going to be your CPU.
+This is a change from built-in systems in programming languages, which hog tons of RAM but are very CPU efficient.

 It is planned that once the JavaScript version is done, it will be ported to be a Python 3 Library.